AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 ---
 title: SMS connector protocol and settings
-description: Learn more on the SMS connector and how to configure it.
+description: Learn more on the SMS connector and how to configure it
 audience: administration
-content-type: reference
-topic-tags: configuring-channels
 feature: Instance Settings
 role: Admin
 level: Experienced